nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `unmark` feature is implemented with the following considerations:

 - A valid `index` will be taken in as a parameter to facilitate unmarking of the correct event.
-- The unmark feature builds on the existing implementation of the 'Mark' class.
+- The unmark feature builds alongside the existing implementation of the 'Mark' class.
 - Allows for undo of accidental marking by setting the 'isDone' boolean attribute of the 'Mark' class to false to signify an undone event.
 - Unmarking of an undone event would not result in error or exceptions as this action does not reduce correctness of presented information.